A nearest-neighbour discretisation of the regularized stokeslet boundary integral equation: Acknowledgments

 \section{Acknowledgments}

 This research was supported by Engineering and Physical Sciences Research Council grants EP/K007637/1 and EP/N021096/1.
-The author acknowledges Drs Anna Peacock and Sarah Newton (University of Birmingham) for suggesting the macromolecular diffusion problem in section~\ref{metalloprotein}, and valuable discussions about regularized stokeslet methods and diffusion tensor calculations with Dr Rudi Schuech (University of Lincoln).
+The author acknowledges Drs Anna Peacock and Sarah Newton (University of Birmingham) for suggesting the macromolecular diffusion problem in section~\ref{metalloprotein}, valuable discussions about regularized stokeslet methods and diffusion tensor calculations with Dr Rudi Schuech (University of Lincoln), and valuable comments from two anonymous referees).

 \begin{appendices}